TheArchitectDev/Architect.Identities/README.md

 - Reveals its creation timestamp in milliseconds.
 - Is rate-limited to 128 generated IDs per millisecond (i.e. 128K IDs per second) on average per application instance.
 - Is intended to be unique within a chosen context rather than globally.
 - Still exceeds 64 bits, the common CPU register size.
-(For an extremely efficient option that fits in 64 bits, at the cost of different trade-offs, see [Fluid](#fluid).)
+(For an extremely efficient option that fits in 64 bits, at the cost of different trade-offs, see the [Fluid](#fluid).)
 - Is unpleasant to use with SQLite, which truncates decimals to 8 bytes.
 (The alphanumeric representation can be used to remedy this.)

 #### Structure